Select your programme and preferred start date to begin your application.

 In special cases equivalent experience may be considered as an alternative for part or all of the requirement.
 Prospective students might have had experience as creative practitioners beginning to engage interdisciplinary working methods or have completed study in a specific subject and now seek to apply that knowledge through creative practice.

-The programme also recognises that potential students may have completed their initial studies in an academic domain and seek to situate that subject knowledge within creative practice.
-Based in a lively studio environment, drawing on resources within the University and Edinburgh College of Art (eca), the programme introduces students to a wide range of disciplines and associated methods within a critical framework that encourages reflective experimentation.
+Based in a lively studio environment, drawing on resources within the University and Edinburgh College of Art (ECA), the programme introduces students to a wide range of disciplines and associated methods within a critical framework that encourages reflective experimentation.

 Teaching is through a combination of lectures, seminars, tutorials, practical sessions and practice based studio activity.